This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Delayed nausea and vomiting usually does not start until 24 hours or more after you get chemo.
 It can last for several days.

 - Anticipatory nausea and vomiting is a learned response to chemo.
-It occurs because of previous experiences with chemo that led to nausea and vomiting.
+It occurs because of past nausea and vomiting after chemo.
 Your brain expects that nausea and vomiting will happen again, even before the treatment is given.
 It can occur while you are preparing for the next treatment, during treatment, or after.

 Treatment for chemo-induced nausea and vomiting: